 The gang saws and the polishing line use large amounts of water for lubrication.
 This is provided in a closed reticulation system topped up from a borehole.
 The lubrication water picks up stone particles as it is used and so has to be constantly cleaned.
 This takes place in water filtration plant outside the SW corner of the factory.
 Built to an Italian design, much of this was fabricated locally.
 In addition to producing clean water, the plant, with its Italian built filter press, produces a compressed marble sludge.
-The company is currently examining options for utilising or selling this bi-product.
+The company is currently examining options for selling this bi-product to tile fixative manufacturers.

 Two further processing units were added in March/April 2018.
 The first of these was a block resining facility.
 Some blocks need to be strengthened on the outside before they go to the gang saws in order to ensure an even cut.
 This is achieved by vacuum sealing resin and fibreglass onto the surface of a block.
 The block resining facility was designed and built locally.

 The second was the company's first cut to size processing line.
 This is a state of the art Italian CNC bridge cutter capable of producing high volumes of stone tiles and larger polygonal shapes.
 At the time of installation it was the most sophisticated machine of its type in the Balkans (including Greece) and was already producing tiles for export to the UK and Italy in its first week of operation.

 With its growing cut to size capacity, Fox is able to satisfy three distinct marble market segments - block, slab and, of course, cut to size.
 The block market is primarily in countries which have their own stone processing industries such as India, China and Turkey.
 Finished slab is the preferred product for Fox Marble's US customers whilst the local and wider European market more usually demands cut to size.